 Thank you for your interest in being a law fellow.
 This web page describes the Law Fellow Program and the application process.
 A completed application includes:

-- the online form (which asks for background information, a resume, and a personal statement),
+- the online form (which asks for background information, a resume, an unofficial transcript, and a personal statement),

 - an official transcript,

 I. Law Fellow Course Description

 This unique program offers upper-class students the opportunity to assist first year law students in their transition to legal writing while also honing their own writing and analytical skills.
 In addition, the seminar explores substantive law, learning theory, and rhetoric as applied to legal analysis and legal writing.
 Law Fellow responsibilities include attending the Law Fellow Seminar; attending the first-year Legal Practice: Writing and Analysis class; and writing a substantial document analyzing the law of the spring brief problem.
 Law Fellows also write detailed comments on students’ written work, receive extensive feedback on those comments from their professor, and meet with students in individual conferences to discuss the students’ written work.
 The Law Fellow seminar is a full-year, six-credit course that satisfies Georgetown’s Upper Level Writing Requirement.

 You must have at least a 3.0 grade point average at the beginning of the academic year in which you serve as a Law Fellow.
 You need not receive an “A” in Legal Practice: Writing and Analysis to become a Law Fellow.

 You must be available to attend a special training program the week before classes begin.
 This year’s Advance Training Seminar will meet the week of August 21, 2023.

 You must arrange your interview schedule in the fall so that you are present at the entirety of Training Week, all Law Fellow seminars, and all of your students’ Legal Practice classes.

 III.
 Application Process – Current Georgetown Law Students

 Make sure your application includes the following materials: